grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 - Check the metadata for the affected metric name, querying the `/api/v1/metadata?metric=<name>` API endpoint (replace `<name>` with the metric name).
 - If the different metadata is unexpected, consider fixing the discrepancy in the instrumented applications.
-- If the different metadata is expected, Consider increasing the per-tenant limit by using the `-ingester.max-global-series-per-metric` option (or `max_global_metadata_per_metric` in the runtime configuration).
+- If the different metadata is expected, consider increasing the per-tenant limit by using the `-ingester.max-global-series-per-metric` option (or `max_global_metadata_per_metric` in the runtime configuration).

 ### err-mimir-max-chunks-per-query